-Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.
+Cerenia is a safe and effective anti-nausea and anti-vomiting medication that can be given at home or in the veterinary hospital.

 Key Takeaways

-- Cerenia is a safe and effective prescription medication that helps prevent and stop vomiting quickly in dogs with gastrointestinal disorders, cancer, endocrine disorders, and organ dysfunction.
+- Cerenia is a safe and effective prescription medication that helps prevent and stop vomiting quickly in dogs.

-- Your veterinarian will prescribe and tell you when to use Cerenia, but if you have it on hand, in general it is given proactively to prevent nausea and vomiting or after symptoms have started.
+- Cerenia is a prescription drug given proactively to prevent nausea and vomiting or after symptoms have started.

 - Cerenia doesn’t make a dog sleepy, but a rare side effect is lethargy.
 This happens in fewer than 5% of dogs.

 - Cerenia usually makes a dog feel much better.
-Because it works on the vomiting center in the brain to block nausea signals, dogs feel more comfortable.
+Dogs feel more comfortable because Cerenia blocks nausea signals sent to the vomiting center in the brain.

 Cerenia® (maropitant citrate) is an FDA-approved medication used most to treat vomiting in dogs and cats.

 Cerenia comes in tablet form and as an injectable liquid.
 The injectable liquid form is typically given in the veterinary hospital either intravenously (into the vein) or subcutaneously (under the skin).
-The tablets can be given at home and come in 16mg, 24mg, 60mg, and 160mg sizes.1
+The tablets can be given at home.
+They come in 16mg, 24mg, 60mg, and 160mg sizes.1

 How Cerenia for Dogs Works

 Vomiting is caused by many different stimuli (drugs, motion, over-eating, emotional responses, etc.).
-All these stimuli go to the vomiting center of the brain to stimulate vomiting.
+All these stimuli go to the brain’s vomiting center to stimulate vomiting.
+Cerenia blocks those stimuli so vomiting doesn’t happen:2

 Common Uses for Cerenia in Dogs

-Cerenia is often used for cancer patients but is routinely used in many other situations.
-It can be used around the time of surgery, to prevent or treat motion sickness, and for many other conditions that cause vomiting in dogs.
+It can be used around the time of surgery, to prevent or treat motion sickness, and for many other conditions that cause vomiting.

 Cerenia for Dog Cancer Patients